kshedden/case_studies/methods/factor-overview.md

 different variables that are both far from the origin, and that have a small angle correspond to substantially correlated indicator vectors.

+Note that the interpretation of the category points in MCA usually focuses on the relationships between pairs of categories for different variables.
+Comparing two categories of the same variable is rarely interesting since these indicators are by definition mutually exclusive.